 This article is organized as follows.
 In the next section, we present the $h_1$ state dynamically generated by the interaction of two vector mesons in the sector with strangeness=0, isospin=0, and spin=1, and discuss its dynamic generation.
-In Sect.~\ref{decay width}, we present the relevant theoretical formalism for the reaction mechanisms of $h_1 \to K_1(1270)\bar{K}$ and $h_1 \to b_1(1235)\pi$, and the numerical results and discussion are given.
-Finally, we give a summary in Sect.~\ref{summary}.
+In Sec.~\ref{decay width}, we present the relevant theoretical formalism for the reaction mechanisms of $h_1 \to K_1(1270)\bar{K}$ and $h_1 \to b_1(1235)\pi$, and the numerical results and discussion are given.
+Finally, we give a summary in Sec.~\ref{summary}.